RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

 }
 ```

-The histogram vector beans of the previously image is saved, and compared with the actual histogram image, for each bean I count if the difference is higher then 1, and if there is 16 beans(25%) that are different from the previously histogram I considere as a motion detection.
-Those parameters are totally arbitrary, below is the video showing the motion detection, and you can see that when the image is not moving, or moving slowly the motion detection is not triggered.
+The histogram vector beans of the previous image are saved, and compared with the actual histogram image, for each bean, I count if the difference is higher than 1, and if there are 16 beans(25%) that are different from the previously histogram I consider as motion detection.
+Those parameters are arbitrary, below is the video showing the motion detection, and you can see that when the image is not moving or moving slowly the motion detection is not triggered.

 <iframe width="840" height="600"